linq2js/storeact/readme.md

 # Storeact

-A tiny store for React.
-One API rule them all
+Zero-configuration store for React.
+One API rule them all.

 ## Installation